 They provide versatility for a variety of décor ideas.
 For example, you can add beams for a rustic look; go contemporary, modern, or traditional with pendant lights; or install antique chandeliers for an Old World feel.

 Space and light are the high points of this living room in a 2-story, 5-bedroom Modern style home plan with contemporary touches.
-Tall glass windows and pendant lights enhance the effect of the high ceiling (House Plan #161-1084).
+Tall glass windows and pendant lights enhance the effect of the high ceiling (Plan #161-1084).

 Aside from aesthetics and the overall attraction of high ceilings, there’s also scientific data that shows high ceilings stimulate the brain and encourage creative thinking.